 We currently have one outstanding loan with Migdalor Business Investments Fund, or Migdalor, which is secured by all our assets.
-As of June 30, 2022, the amount outstanding under the loan is \$5.4 million (based on the NIS/USD exchange rate as of such date).
+As of September 30, 2022, the amount outstanding under the loan is \$5.00 million (based on the NIS/USD exchange rate as of such date) (the "Migdalor Loan").
 If we cannot generate sufficient cash flow from operations to service our debt, we may need to further refinance our debt, dispose of assets or issue equity to obtain necessary funds.
 We expect to continue repaying the principal and interest of the Migdalor Loan from our operating cash flow.